 When you ask to access your personal information, Mazda will use reasonable efforts to comply with your request; however, in some cases we may not be able to allow you to access certain personal information in certain circumstances, for example if it contains personal information of other persons, or for legal reasons.
 In such cases, we will provide you with a reasonable explanation of why it is not possible to grant access to your personal information.

 To the extent permitted by law, Mazda assumes no responsibility for verifying the ongoing accuracy of personal information.
-Once advised that personal information is inaccurate, Mazda will seek to amend the information and correct it with information provided by the customer.
+Once we determine that personal information is inaccurate, Mazda will seek to amend the information and correct it.

-Although we have taken reasonable and prudent measures to protect our websites, computer systems and any personal information that it has collected from unauthorized use, access, disclosure, misuse, alteration or destruction, no security measures can provide absolute protection.
-As a result, while we are committed to protecting your personal information, we cannot ensure or warrant the security of any information you provide to us.
+Although we have taken measures to help protect our websites, computer systems and personal information that we have collected from unauthorized use, access, disclosure, misuse, alteration or destruction, no security measures can provide absolute protection.
+As a result, we cannot ensure or warrant the security of any information you provide to us.

-Some or all of the personal information we collect may be stored or processed on servers located outside your jurisdiction of residence, including in the United States, whose data protection laws may differ from the jurisdiction in which you live.
+Some or all of the personal information we collect may be stored or processed on servers located outside your jurisdiction of residence, including in the United States and Japan, whose data protection laws may differ from the jurisdiction in which you live.
 As a result, this information may be subject to access requests from governments, courts, or law enforcement in those jurisdictions according to laws in those jurisdictions.
-Subject to applicable laws in such other jurisdictions, we will use reasonable efforts to ensure that appropriate protections are in place to require the data processor in that country to maintain protections on the personal information that are equivalent to those that apply in Canada.

 By providing us with personal information, you consent to any such transfer of information outside of your country.